-The EEV basis supplementary financial information has been prepared in accordance with the EEV principles using the methodology and assumptions set out in notes 1 and 13 to the EEV basis supplementary financial information.
+The EEV basis supplementary financial information has been prepared in accordance with the EEV principles using the methodology and assumptions set out in the Notes to the EEV basis supplementary financial information.
 The EEV basis supplementary financial information should be read in conjunction with the IFRS basis financial information.